Stories Untold (video game): The Station Process

 James, the player-character, is seated at a desk in an arctic "monitoring station" in Greenland.
 On the desk are a two-way radio, a computer, and a microfiche reader (referred in-game as "microfilm").
 There are several other nearby stations, who communicate to James and each other, but he can only complete his tasks as the microphone is broken.
 The game is a series of puzzles, using the radio and microfilm reader to determine codes for various radio frequencies.

-Meanwhile, the communication towers warn James to not to go outside for any reason.
+Meanwhile, the communication towers warn James not to go outside for any reason.
 Something falls onto the roof of James' station, but it is unknown.
 Another station is ripped out of the ground by an unseen attacker.
 One of the other stations sees "it" above their station, as well as James himself, stating, "They're here."

 James is then ordered to realign the transmitter outside, moved by the wind, at which point James is knocked over and dragged outside.
 He gets up, walks a distance and fixes the transmitter.
 While he is walking back, miscellaneous objects appear in the environment, as the other stations command James to "wake up", and "tell them what happened".
 The station itself also seems to be connected to a vine, stretching into the sky.
 The interior is the computer desk from The House Abandon.